 Typically bankruptcy is the correct option when your debts greatly exceed your income and assets.
 It is important that you seek the advice of one of our bankruptcy attorneys to see if you qualify and if bankruptcy is right for you.
 We can be reached at 317-770-0000.
 Regardless of whether filing bankruptcy is the correct option for you, we answer all of your questions about the bankruptcy and non-bankruptcy options.

 If you file a Chapter 7 bankruptcy, you will get rid of most, if not all, of your debts.
 A Chapter 13 bankruptcy gives you a reasonable payment plan with your creditors over three to five years.
-Regardless of whether you file a chapter 7 or a chapter 13 bankruptcy, this process looks at the total amount of debts and liabilities and provide a method where the debtor will be able to keep a portion of their assets while relieving them of some or all of their debt.
+Regardless of whether you file a Chapter 7 or a Chapter 13 bankruptcy, this process looks at the total amount of debts and liabilities and provides a method in which the debtor will be able to keep a portion of their assets while providing relief from some or all of the debt.
 Some types of debts cannot be discharged.

 Please follow the links below to learn more or contact Attorney Julie Camden to discuss your specific situation.